OpenDSA/OpenDSA/RST/source/Development/ExternalSort.rst

 the primary goal of an external sorting algorithm is to minimize the number of times information must be read from or written to disk.
-A certain amount of additional CPU processing can profitably be traded for reduced disk access.\index{tradeoff}
+A certain amount of additional CPU processing can profitably be traded for reduced disk access.

 Before discussing external sorting techniques, consider again the basic model for accessing information from disk.
-The file to be sorted is viewed by the programmer as a sequential series of fixed-size \defit{blocks}.\index{block}
+The file to be sorted is viewed by the programmer as a sequential series of fixed-size :term:`blocks`.
 Assume (for simplicity) that each block contains the same number of fixed-size data records.
-Depending on the application, a record might be only a few bytes --- composed of little or nothing more than the key --- or might be hundreds of bytes with a relatively small key field.
+Depending on the application, a record might be only a few bytes |---|
+composed of little or nothing more than the key |---| or might be hundreds of bytes with a relatively small key field.
 Records are assumed not to cross block boundaries.
 These assumptions can be relaxed for special-purpose sorting applications, but ignoring such complications makes the principles clearer.

-As explained in Section~\ref{DDrive}, a sector is the basic unit of~I/O.\index{sector}
+As explained in Module :numref:`Diskdrive`, a sector is the basic unit of I/O.
 In other words, all disk reads and writes are for one or more complete sectors.
 Sector sizes are typically a power of two, in the range 512 to 16K